cloudopsy/terraform-module-template/README.md

 For additional context, refer to some of these links.

-- [Cloud Posse Documentation](https://docs.cloudposse.com) - The Cloud Posse Developer Hub (documentation)
+- [Cloudopsy Documentation](https://docs.cloudopsy.com) - The Cloudopsy Developer Hub (documentation)
 - [Terraform Standard Module Structure](https://www.terraform.io/docs/language/modules/develop/structure.html) - HashiCorp's standard module structure is a file and directory layout we recommend for reusable modules distributed in separate repositories.
 - [Terraform Module Requirements](https://www.terraform.io/docs/registry/modules/publish.html#requirements) - HashiCorp's guidance on all the requirements for publishing a module.
 Meeting the requirements for publishing a module is extremely easy.
 - [Terraform Version Pinning](https://www.terraform.io/docs/language/settings/index.html#specifying-a-required-terraform-version) - The required_version setting can be used to constrain which versions of the Terraform CLI can be used with your configuration